twisterghost/jankbot/README.md

 4. Unzip it to a folder
 5. CD to that folder in a terminal
 6. Run `npm install`
-7. Create `config.json` and use the template above
+7. Run `node config` **or** create `config.json` and use the template above
-8. Edit config.json to fit your needs
+8. If you made your own config.json, edit config.json to fit your needs

 ## Running Jankbot